-In Maricopa County, the primary providers of broadband internet are Cox Communications, Inc and CenturyLink.
+In Maricopa County, the primary providers of broadband internet are Cox Communications, Inc and Centurylink.
 Secondary providers include satellite tv providers and others notwithstanding cell service providers (not broadband wiring connections).
 More wired, broadband providers are always encouraged by the City of Tempe to foster competition.
+Refer to PR-10 for input secured (cox and centurylink) on the topic.